tguptacs/Problems/SDEChallenge/README.md

 	#### "movingAverage" function returns the average of last n elements.
 It takes n as a parameter.
 It takes 3 conditions.
 	a. if N <= 0
-		It should consider nothing when calculating the average.
+		It should not consider anything when calculating the average.
 	b. if N >= total number of elements
 		It should return the average of all the elements
-	c. if N is the range less than number of elements in the structure.
+	c. if N is the range between than number of elements in the structure.
 N > 0 && N < size It should find out the sum before N elements from HashMap.
 It substracts that sum from total sum to find out the sum of N elements.
 It returns the average of last N elements.

 	#### "getElement" function returns the element at given index.
 It finds the list iterator(element position) from HashMap with the given index.
 It returns the element from list with iterator found in the Map.